mojaloop/documentation/docs/community/contributing/product-engineering-process.md

    [behaviour driven development style](https://www.agilealliance.org/glossary/user-story-template/).
 2. Work items should include detailed acceptance criteria defined in the "given, when, then" [behaviour driven development style](https://www.agilealliance.org/glossary/given-when-then/).
-3. Work items should be sized so the expected duration of any item or sub item does not exceed a single two week sprint.
+3. Work items must be sized so the expected duration of any item or sub item does not exceed a single two week sprint.
-4. Work items must adhere to all [Mojaloop design and code review processes](./design-review.md) before, during and after work has begun.
+4. Work items must adhere to all [Mojaloop design and code review processes](./design-review.md) before, during and after work has completed.
 Where design review is required, "spike" tickets should be used to track the design process before work item tickets are created.
     1. All required design documentation must be approved by the Mojaloop Design Authority before work commences.

 ### Getting Work Done

+Workstreams should operate a scrum style process model with regular scheduled standup, backlog refinement, sprint planning, sprint review and retrospective activities.

+A workstream team charter template is available for download here: [workstream-team-charter-template.docx](workstream-team-charter-template.docx)

+### Getting Support

+When things do not go to plan and a resolution cannot be found among the workstream members, the Mojaloop Community Council provides support.